aporeto-inc/gaia/doc/documentation.md

 ##### `POST /datapathcertificates`

-Creates a new Certificate for datapath.
+Creates a new certificate for datapath.

 #### Attributes